rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    - colons, if they are escaped with a backslash: "\:"
    - multiple body elements, but note that raw text and raw urls only have been tested succesfully.

-.. authors.
+.. authors (AUTHOR INPUT).
 Provide the authors as comma separated items (affiliation still to be implemented):

 :authors: Author1, author2, author3